mohamedhayibor/check-question-app/README.md

 # check-question-app ![](https://img.shields.io/badge/status-stable-green.svg)

-This an Electron you (cross-platform: windows, mac, linux) prompts the user in asking better questions.
+This is an Electron app (cross-platform: windows, mac, linux) that prompts the user in asking better questions.

 ## Demo